-Eirliani – I lived in India for 5 years so naturally, I took to mountaineering.
+Eirliani – I lived in India for five years, so naturally, I took to mountaineering.
 The Himalayas are

 rather spectacular.
-I also took up rock climbing while living there.
+And also, I took up rock climbing while living there.

 I would love to learn snowboarding if that counts as an extreme sport.
 I just enjoy being

 out in the snow and skiing long distances.
 I trained with renowned Arctic explorers and

 mother-daughter duo Matty McNair and Sarah McNair-Landry in Nunavut, Arctic Canada

 in March 2017 and April 2018.
 Matty still holds the world record for the fastest ski to the

 The North Pole and back with huskies and via kite skiing.
 Sarah is a National Geographic

 explorer and Red Bull Ambassador.